-To make it easier to wire up the CCA, we recommend that all the power supply wires be pre-soldered to the CCA as these wires will need to be spliced as the original wires from the PA-060 power transformer and the power supply choke are too short to reach the new CCA.
+To make it easier to wire up the CCA, we recommend that all the power supply wires be pre-soldered to the CCA as most of these wires will need to be spliced as the original wires from the PA-060 power transformer and the power supply choke are too short to reach the new CCA.
 We have included 18-gauge wires and heat shrink to make the job of splicing the wires easy for you.
 You will find the following 18-gauge colored wires in the kit: brown, green, yellow, orange, red, blue, black & purple.

-You will see a row of solder pads along the top edge, middle and bottom of the CCA for the power supply and other connections marked OPT B+, CHOKE, GND, HV AC, BIAS and inputs.
-Cut each of the following wires to 5"/127 mm lengths, strip both ends about 0.2"/5 mm and tin with solder: four red, two brown, two black and one purple wire.
-Install all wires on the bottom side of the CCA, then Solder these wires from the top of the PCB.
+You will see a row of solder pads along the top edge, middle and bottom of the CCA for the power supply and other connections marked OPT B+, CHOKE, GND, HV AC, BIAS, AB module connections (applies only to an AB version Dyna-70 CCA) and inputs.
+Cut each of the following wires to 5"/127 mm lengths, strip both ends about 0.2"/5 mm and tin with solder: four red, two brown, two black, one purple, four blue and one green wire.
+Also cut 4 orange wires at 6"/155 mm, strip and tin them with solder.
+Solder these wires on the bottom side of the CCA!

-- 21. Solder a red wire each into the following pads: OPT B+ (x2) and HV AC (x2). - 22.
-Solder a brown wire each into the following pads: CHOKE (x2). - 23.
-Solder one purple wire into the BIAS pad. - 24.
-Solder a black wire each into the GND pad.
+- 21. Solder a red wire each into the following pads: OPT B+ x2 and HV AC x2. - 22.
+Solder a brown wire each into the following pads: CHOKE x^2 . - 23.
+Solder one purple wire into the $\underline{\mathsf{BIAS}}$ pad. - 24.
+Solder a black wire each into the GND AND the AB GND pad. - 25.
+Solder a blue wire each into the following pads: AB V2 GRD, AB V3 GRD, AB V6 GRD & AB V7 GRD - 26.
+Solder a green wire into the AB-BIAS pad - 27.
+Solder an orange wire each into the following pads: V2-6, V3-6, V6-6, and V7-6.

-There are also four smaller -pads at the bottom edge of the CCA, one pair marked +L IN- and one pair marked -R IN+.
+There are also four smaller -pads at the bottom of the CCA, one pair marked +L IN- and one pair marked -R IN+.
 These are the left and right inputs for the driver circuit.
 In the kit you will find two short lengths of pre-twisted 24-gauge hookup wires, one green/white and one red/white.
 Cut each pair of pre-twisted wires to 2"/50 mm length, strip one end and pre-tin with solder.

-- 25. a- Use the green/white pair for the left channel.
-Solder the green wire in the +L pad and the white in the IN- pad of the +L IN- pair of pads. - b- Use the red/white pair for the right channel.
+28. a- Use the green/white pair for the left channel.
+Solder the green wire in the +L pad and the white in the IN- pad of the +L IN- pair of pads.

+b- Use the red/white pair for the right channel.
 Solder the red wire in the IN+ pad and the white in the -R pad of the -R IN+ pair of pads.